Back to Particle Characterization Products Overview

 The settling velocity is faster for particles of the same size when the difference in density between the particle and the solvent is large, and slower when the difference in density between the particle and the solvent is small.

-Partica CENTRIFUGE is capable of two different methods of measurement: Line-Start mode and Homogeneous mode.
+The Partica CENTRIFUGE CN-300 is capable of two different methods of measurement: Line-Start mode and Homogeneous mode.

 A sample is (automatically) introduced into the density gradient solution, and the particle size is calculated from the settling time required to reach the detector.
 This mode enables you to measure a very small quantity of high concentration sample with high resolution.